07 Jul, 2023 If a solution for Māori wellbeing is needed it’s about values not the Treaty!

 During the 19th Century (in the 1800s), the numbers of Māori who were prisoners was very low.
 Usually about 3% of the total prison population.
 Early in the 20th Century Māori made up 11% of our prisons, while by 1945 they made up 21%.

-To make a point: Some might even say, “all this ‘honouring of the Treaty’ isn’t working!”
+In response to the above, some might even say, “all this ‘honouring of the Treaty’ isn’t working!”
+There is validity to this!

-There are two separate topics here.
+I see two separate matters.
 Let’s unpack this.

 What happened?

-Firstly – in the first period (prior to 1950) Māori were decidedly more Christian than non-Māori.
+Firstly, prior to 1950 Māori were decidedly more Christian than non-Māori.
 Their church attendance statistics were higher.
 Their honesty and hard work was admirable.
 Their families were together.
 I talk to my elderly neighbour, and her dad was hardworking, with a large family, strong morals and a big vegetable garden to feed them all.
 He kept the family together and was honoured and respected by all.

-The desire for unaccountable sex (which feels good at the time – but which also undermines the stability and security of our families, affecting all areas of wellbeing) led to a society-wide ‘distaste’ for Christianity.
-(We blamed the guilt we felt for our actions on the faith that told us our actions were morally wrong – because they’d lead to a decline in wellbeing).
-This faith has been increasingly despised and demeaned in our society since then – and with it the primary protective structure for Marriage has been undermined.
+The desire for unaccountable sex (which feels good at the time – but which also undermines the stability and security of families, affecting all areas of wellbeing) led to a society-wide ‘distaste’ for Christianity.
+We blamed the guilt we felt for our actions on the faith that told us our actions were morally wrong.
+The Christian faith has been increasingly despised and demeaned in our society since then – and with this the primary protective structure for Marriage was undermined.

 On all levels, we have become worse off.